ImmutableSoft/ImmutableEcosystem/docs/Ownable.md

 Leaves the contract without owner.
 It will not be possible to call `onlyOwner` functions anymore.
 Can only be called by the current owner.
-     * NOTE: Renouncing ownership will leave the contract without an owner, thereby removing any functionality that is only available to the owner.
+     * > Note: Renouncing ownership will leave the contract without an owner, thereby removing any functionality that is only available to the owner.

 ```js